cenit-io/cenit/README.md

 1. Export Basic collection.
 In Cenit.io search Basic cross collection and select Export option.
 In translator select JSON Portable Exporter [Shared].

 2. Import Basic collection.
-In your cenit in local, go to Collections/Shared Collections/All and selectImport option.
+In your local Cenit, go to Collections/Shared Collections/All and select Import option.
 There select the translator you have just created and import the collection.
 You can see it on Collections/Shared Collections/All.

 Contributing